 The 3GPP system shall support means to mitigate the potential denial of service attack in the Store and Forward Satellite Operation.

-NOTE: The security requirements apply to all the potential store & forward architecture options in TR 23.700-29 [2], i.e. RAN-only on-board, RAN and partical-CN on-board, RAN and CN on-board.
+NOTE: The security requirements apply to all the potential store & forward architecture options including RAN-only on-board, RAN and partial-CN on-board, RAN and CN on-board.

-Editor’s Note: whether there are more security requirements is FFS.

 5.2 Key Issue #2: Key Issue on privacy threats in S&F operation

 5.2.1 Key issue details